Learn How to Make Mind Mapping Work for You

 Similar to brainstorming, you write everything down on a napkin, a white board, a PowerPoint slide, your friend’s hand… seriously, whatever is around.
 If you really want to stay on a computer, check out Mindmeister.com – it’s free!

 A mind map different from brainstorming because instead of just writing down concepts that you already know, you can take it a step further and create concepts that you didn’t know were actually options.

 And you’re not limited to just writing words – get as creative as you want.
 Draw your ideas.
 Use ALL the colors.
 Use curved lines.
 Or be as minimalistic as possible – make this technique work for you, not the other way around!

-There are a few great websites out there if you’re interested in the finer details (listed at the end of this post for your convenience!) but what it boils down to is this – relationships.
-How the different elements are related to each other, or how you can form a new idea by putting different elements together.
+There are a few great websites out there if you’re interested in the finer details (listed at the end of this post for your convenience) but what it boils down to is this – relationships.
+How the different elements are related to each other, or how you can form a new idea by mashing elements together.

 But I Need an Example!

 The photo above was the result of a mind mapping session where I was dreaming of potential side jobs.
 I started with the bubbles labeled CREATIVE, COMPUTERS, and BUSINESS IMPROVEMENT.
 The next step was identifying potential jobs that I could branch out into.
 That would be the brainstorming segment – identifying elements that I already know about.